seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 There are many alternatives to contribute to Gephi, in ways that make the best of your abilities AND with tangible feedbacks beyond the existence of Gephi itself.

-*This blog post will be expanded as I get feedback on more possibilities and also contact points (names, emails for specific actions).*
+*This blog post will be expanded as I get your feedback: do you see new ways to support Gephi?
+Would you like to be cited as a contact point for any of those?*

 ## a.
 Are you a company or for-profit organization?